 This set includes sensor boards and reflective wheels to add quadrature encoding to two micro metal gearmotors with extended back shafts (motors are not included with this kit).
 3-tooth and 5-tooth encoder wheels are included to provide options of 12 counts per revolution and 20 counts per revolution of the motor shaft (to compute the encoder counts per revolution of the gearbox output, multiply by the gear ratio).
 Because the encoder board outputs are direct phototransistor outputs, some signal conditioning is often necessary between the sensor and a digital system processing the signals.
-For an encoder solution that can be connected directly to microcontroller or other digital circuit, consider our magnetic encoder pair kit for micro metal gearmotors.
+For an encoder solution that can be connected directly to a microcontroller or other digital circuit, consider our magnetic encoder pair kit for micro metal gearmotors.

 Note: This sensor system is intended for relatively advanced users comfortable with the physical encoder installation and with using the resulting signals.
 It only works with micro metal gearmotors that have extended back shafts.